elixir-lang/elixir-lang.github.com/getting-started/maps-and-dicts.markdown

 In Elixir, both keyword lists and maps are called dictionaries.
 In other words, a dictionary is like an interface (we call them behaviours in Elixir) and both keyword lists and maps modules implement this interface.

-This interface is defined in the [the `Dict` module](/docs/stable/elixir/#!Dict.html) module which also provides an API that delegates to the underlying implementations:
+This interface is defined in [the `Dict` module](/docs/stable/elixir/#!Dict.html) module which also provides an API that delegates to the underlying implementations:

 ```iex
 iex> keyword = []